numberly/django-promoter/README.rst

 Why would I use this ?
 ----------------------

-There are some specific some use-cases, such as the one you can encounter, while having a RO backend.
-(Such as LDAP)
+The main purpose of this project is to be able to manage rights when you have to use a read-only backend.
+The `./manage.py createsuperuser` isn't available because you can't create new users.
+Using Django Promoter, once the user is inserted in the Django database, you can promote him to a superuser without having to modify the auth database.

 License
 -------

 The MIT License (MIT)

-Copyright (c) 2017 Numberly
+Copyright © 2017 Numberly

 .. |License: MIT| image:: https://img.shields.io/badge/License-MIT-yellow.svg